slerman12/UnifiedML/README.md

 Of course, it's always possible to just modify the code itself, which may be easier.
 See for example the two CNN variants in ```./Blocks/Encoders.py```.

-A little secret, but code can be passed directly into the recipes:
+A little secret, but pytorch code can be passed directly into the recipes:

 ```console
 python Run.py Agent=Agents.DQNAgent "recipes.encoder.eyes='CNN(kwargs.input_shape,32,depth=3)'"